-Class Field Trips Dance Cougar Kittens & Cubs Assembly Programs Karate Breakfast with Santa
+Class field trips Dance Cougar kittens & cubs

-Special Art Holly Jolly Workshop Field Day
+Assembly programs Breakfast with Santa Field day Special art projects Holly Jolly workshop Sports teams

-Sports Teams Christmas Charity Projects
+Christmas charity projects

 P. E. CLASS

 All students are expected to participate in P.E.
 Class.
 A doctor's excuse or note from parents should be sent to the P.E. teacher if a student cannot participate in P.E. activities.
 Tennis shoes must be worn for P.E. class.
 This is a safety precaution.